 Creating killer applications from student experiences

+Creating killer applications from student experiences?
 After all the blood, sweat and tears you poured into your degree, hunting for your first graduate job should be exciting.
-But for many students the process is extremely nerve wracking.
+But for many, the process is extremely nerve wracking.

 You assumed entry-level roles would be… well… entry level.
 But most companies seem to be demanding skills and experience that your stint as a Sainsbury’s checkout assistant doesn’t seem to qualify you for.

 The good news is that most employers don’t actually expect you to have industry-specific experience.
 Instead, they’re looking for transferable skills and abilities.
 And, with a little bit of know-how, you can create a CV that makes even shelf-stacking look relevant.